-EMERGENCY OVERVIEW: This is a colorless, non-flammable gas mixture with a disagreeable odor .
+EMERGENCY OVERVIEW: This is a colorless, odorless, non-flammable gas mixture.
 The main health hazard associated with releases of this gas mixture is asphyxiation by displacement of oxygen, as each component of this mixture is a simple asphyxiant.
-Due to the presence of Silane, prolonged contact may be irritating to contaminated tissue.
 This gas mixture presents no hazard of flammability or reactivity.
 Flame or high temperature impinging on a localized area of the cylinder can cause cylinder to rupture violently or explosively.

-SYMPTOMS OF OVER-EXPOSURE BY ROUTE OF EXPOSURE: The most significant route of over-exposure for this product is by inhalation.

-INHALATION: Prolonged contact via inhalation may be mildly irritating to the respiratory system.
-Symptoms may include coughing.
-Symptoms should be alleviated upon removal to fresh air.
-High concentrations of this gas mixture can cause an oxygen-deficient environment, especially if released in a poorly-ventilated area (e.g., an enclosed or confined space).
+- SYMPTOMS OF OVER-EXPOSURE BY ROUTE OF EXPOSURE: The most significant route of over-exposure for this product is by inhalation. - INHALATION: High concentrations of this gas mixture can cause an oxygen-deficient environment, especially if released in a poorly-ventilated area (e.g., an enclosed or confined space).
 Individuals breathing such an atmosphere may experience symptoms which include headaches, ringing in ears, dizziness, drowsiness, unconsciousness, nausea, vomiting, and depression of all the senses.
 Under some circumstances of overexposure, death may occur.
 The effects associated with various levels of oxygen are as follows: